 Replacing the Floors

 Before we even got to Dallas, Annie started installing floating flooring over the cheap tile floors that were in the living room, dining room, and kitchen.
-She got about 1/2 way done before we got there and when we left the only thing she still has to do it the front entryway, the pantry, and the laundry room.
+She got about 1/2 way done before we got there and when we left the only things she still had to do were the front entryway, the pantry, and the laundry room.

-Because the floor was replaced, all of the existing baseboards had to be removed and the door jams had to trim down.
+Because the floor was replaced, all of the existing baseboards had to be removed and the door jams had to be trimmed down.
 When we were working on this it was apparent that the door jams were never attached properly to a 2 x 4’s

 The day before we were leaving, the next-door neighbors alerted us to water coming from the house and flooding their side yard.
 On future inspections, it appeared that there was a drain pipe (not the correct size) that was not capped which was where all the water from the kitchen and laundry room was coming out.
 Again, the work was not done by a licensed plumber.